tiffany-su2004/sales-analytics-powerbi/README.md

 🧼📊 Sales Analytics – Python Data Cleaning + Power BI Executive Dashboard

-This project demonstrates a complete end-to-end analytics workflow — starting from a messy raw sales dataset, cleaning it using Python, and building a multi-page Power BI dashboard that delivers executive-level insights into sales performance, profit trends, product contribution, and customer behavior.
+This project demonstrates a complete end-to-end analytics workflow: starting from a messy raw sales dataset, cleaning and transforming it using Python, and building a multi-page Power BI dashboard that delivers executive-level insights into sales, profit, product performance, and customer behavior.

+The final deliverable is a polished business intelligence solution that reflects real-world BI practice across data cleaning, modeling, visualization, and analytical storytelling.

-🚀 Overview
+🚀 Project Overview

-The goal of this project is to transform unstructured sales data into a polished analytical report that supports business decision-making.
+The goal of this project is to convert raw, inconsistent sales data into a clean, structured dataset and an interactive analytical dashboard designed for business decision-makers.

 The workflow includes:

-Cleaning and preprocessing the raw data in Python
+Cleaning and preprocessing the dataset in Python

-Exporting a clean dataset for analytics
+Exporting a clean dataset for BI usage

-Designing an interactive Power BI dashboard
+Designing a multi-page Power BI dashboard

-Visualizing key KPIs and deep-dive analytics

-This project reflects real-world BI and data analysis practices used in industry.
+Creating KPI summaries, visual analytics, and drill-down insights

+Applying consistent UI/UX styling across all pages

 🧹 Data Cleaning (Python)

-Notebook:
-➡️ notebooks/data_cleaning.ipynb
+Notebook: notebooks/data_cleaning.ipynb
+Cleaned dataset: data/cleaned_sales.csv

-The raw dataset contained issues such as:
+The raw dataset contained:

 Missing values

-Encoding errors
+Inconsistent numeric formats

 Incorrect data types

-Inconsistent number formats

-Unstructured date fields

-Using Pandas, I performed:

-Dataset import and preview

-Data type correction

-Missing value handling
+Currency values stored as text

+Mixed-format dates

+Duplicates and invalid rows

+Using Pandas and NumPy, the cleaning steps included:

+Import and schema inspection

+Type correction for dates, numbers, and categorical fields

+Handling missing and invalid values

-Cleaning currency & numeric fields
+Cleaning and converting currency fields

-Renaming and formatting columns
+Renaming columns for consistency

-Detecting invalid or duplicate records
+Removing duplicates

-Exporting the cleaned dataset for Power BI
+Exporting a clean dataset ready for Power BI

-The cleaned dataset used in the dashboard:
+The cleaned dataset is the single source of truth for all Power BI visuals.
-➡️ data/cleaned_sales.csv

 📊 Power BI Dashboard

-The dashboard is designed for business users and contains multiple pages, each focused on a different analytical domain.

-1️⃣ Executive Overview
+The dashboard is designed with a consistent dark-theme UI, focusing on clarity, interactivity, and executive readability.
+It is structured across three analytical pages, each with a distinct purpose.

+🔷 Page 1 — Retail Sales Overview

+A high-level executive snapshot of the business, including:

 Total Sales